Environmental Information Regulations 2004: Requests under the regulations

 Requests for information under the Regulations can be made in writing or verbally, unlike requests under the Freedom of Information Act 2000 which must be made in writing.
 The exceptions that public authorities can use to withhold information under the Regulations are narrower in their scope and application than the exemptions contained in the Act.
 As with the Act, public authorities have 20 working days from the receipt of a request to provide the information to the requester or to explain the exceptions that apply.

 The Information Commissioner is responsible for dealing with complaints against public authorities related to EIR.
 The Scottish Information Commissioner is responsible for dealing with complaints against public authorities related to equivalent Scottish regulations.

-Repeal
+Revocations

-Upon entry into force of these regulations, they replaced the Environmental Information Regulations 1992 and the Environmental Information Regulations (Northern Ireland) 1993 and two other statutory instruments that amended those regulations.
+Upon entry into force of these regulations, they replaced the Environmental Information Regulations 1992 (SI 1992/3240) and the Environmental Information Regulations (Northern Ireland) 1993 (SI 1993/45) and two other statutory instruments that amended those regulations.